gitwyrm/idleyou/README.md

 > true
 ```

 This creates three events, the first one is a multiple choice event, the other two are normal events which are never executed since we want to execute them manually through the first event.

 The first event uses the condition `? true`, which means it always fires, but it returns true `> true`, so it only fires once and is then removed from the game.

 The first event pauses the game, displays a message to the user and shows two buttons.
 Clicking on them executes one of the other two events, which print a message to the message log and unpause the game again.
+The second button has two conditions attached, the button is only shown if both conditions are true.

 You can of course also link to another multiple-choice event and have a deep decision tree.